aedart/athenaeum/docs/archive/current/core/integration.md

 ```

 ::: tip
-You can read more about the directory structure, e.g. what they are intended for, inside [Laravel's documentation](https://laravel.com/docs/6.x/structure#the-bootstrap-directory).
+You can read more about the directory structure, e.g. what each directory is intended for, inside [Laravel's documentation](https://laravel.com/docs/6.x/structure#the-bootstrap-directory).
 :::

 ## The Environment File (`.env`)